 What happens if it's a performance problem, instead of a failure?
 The performance of an application is slower today than it was before.
 It could be because you recently did an upgrade of the Riverbed appliance for EMEA.
 It could be because you upgraded Exchange in China.
 Again, you will rarely hear about it unless tens or hundreds of users see the problem and a few of them call the help desk to report it.

-So the architecture to collect data was important.
+So getting the architecture to collect data right was important to us.
 We instrumented each one of our clients - phones, PCs, Macs, and tablets - to collect and send every single potentially important piece of data.
-Who used, what application, to access what resource, on which network, in which geography, at what time, how much bandwidth was used, from which device, if there were failures, what was the response time.
-This data was automatically collected by each client and based on network conditions forwarded to Workspot Control in the cloud.
+Who used what application, to access what resource, on which network, in which geography, at what time, how much bandwidth was used, from which device, if there were failures, what was the response time.
+This data was automatically collected by each client and based on network conditions, forwarded to Workspot Control in the cloud.

 Naturally there is lots of data.
 But searching for problems in this much data is a needle in a haystack problem.
 So we started making the data actionable.
 How could we quickly surface errors in a meaningful manner?
 This meant not just reporting the error, but also prioritizing it by how many times it has occurred, providing tools to block reporting if an error is being resolved, etc. Here is an example of a report summarizing errors seen by our end users at Workspot on 6/22/2015.